crustymonkey/py-sonic/README.md

     pip install py-sonic

+## PYTHON 3 ##

+I've added experimental support for Python 3.
+This is not fully tested, but I do encourage people to fork the repository and test off the "python3" branch and issue pull requests.
+If you don't want to go through that trouble, bug reports are always welcome too!

 ## USAGE ##

 This library follows the REST API almost exactly (for now).
 If you follow the